-Students experience world literature through folktales, short stories and novels; and study globally from the ancient world to U.S. history and world geography.
+Students experience world literature and history through folktales, short stories and novels; and study globally from the ancient world to the modern world and the United States.
 Students learn what it means to be a citizen historically and in our contemporary world.

 Several service programs also support our sustainability efforts.
 Participating in programs such as waste-free lunches, composting, and recycling, student volunteers have the opportunity to join with the Lower and Upper Schools to create a greener community.

 Middle School students explore the following experiences during the last week of March.
 These off-campus experiences carefully compliment the humanities program for each year of middle school: